Bootstrapping Globally Optimal Variational Calculus Solutions: Global Optimality and Bootstrapping

-If $A(\qq) = A_0$ is constant, then the above terms vanish and the case 1 solution results.
-This condition also can be satisfied if the dimension of $\qq$ is 1, wherein both terms in parenthesis in the above equation become the same and hence cancel.
+\begin{proof} If ${\bf a} \neq {\bf 0}$ in (\ref{first4kn3nd}) then the necessary conditions established by the E-L equations become (\ref{jbccffe}).
+If $A(\qq) = A_0$ is constant, then the terms in (\ref{jbccffe}) vanish and the case 1 solution results.
+This condition also can be satisfied if the dimension of $\qq$ is 1, wherein both terms in parenthesis in (\ref{jbccffe}) become the same and hence cancel.
 In this second case, denote $A = {\bf a}_1$, since it consists of one column vector, gives (\ref{thopteq53210}). \end{proof} Global optimality is ensured as before, by introducing a perturbation $\bfepsilon(t)$ of any size satisifying the boundary conditions $\bfepsilon(0) = \bfepsilon(1) = {\bf 0}$.